GEMINI-Breeding/Digital-Crops/README.md

 # Digital-Sorghum
-Real to Syn and Syn to Real for GEMINI Sorghum
+Real to Syn and Syn to Real for GEMINI Sorghum using HELIOS